nickbash11/raat/README.md

 $ make && strip raat
 ```

-I compile it right on OpenWRT host, so it needs to install gcc and make
+I compile it right on OpenWRT host, so it needs to install gcc, make and git-http:

 ```
 opkg update
-opkg install gcc make
+opkg install gcc make gcc-http
 ```

 ## Use